 The SARSEP IRA allows employees and employers to make tax-deductible contributions to the employee’s retirement fund.
-New SARSEP plans were halted in 1997, but existing plans have been allowed to continue.
-Employees in a SARSEP-IRA can switch their retirement funds to a Roth IRA, but will pay taxes on the transaction.
+New SARSEP plans were halted in 1997, but existing plans have been allowed to continue and can be used even by employees hired after 1996.

 So, when you take a distribution from your SARSEP IRA to invest in a Roth, you will owe the IRS the deferred taxes on both your contributions and those made by your employer.

-Age 59 1/2 Rule
+SARSEP Rollover to IRA: The Minimum Age 59 1/2 Rule

-If you deposit the remaining 80 percent in your Roth IRA within the 60 day window, you will owe income taxes, but not the 10 percent penalty tax on that amount.
+If you deposit the remaining 80 percent in your Roth IRA within the 60-day window, you will owe income taxes, but not the 10 percent penalty tax on that amount.
 You would owe both income tax and the 10 percent penalty tax on the withheld amount.
-But if you replaced the withheld amount from other funds, and deposited the money into your Roth within the 60 day window, you would avoid the penalty tax.
+However, if you replaced the withheld amount from other funds, and deposited the money into your Roth within the 60-day window, you would avoid the penalty tax.

 Herb Kirchhoff has more than three decades of hands-on experience as an avid garden hobbyist and home handyman.
 Since retiring from the news business in 2008, Kirchhoff takes care of a 12-acre rural Michigan lakefront property and applies his experience to his vegetable and flower gardens and home repair and renovation projects.